George William Rendel: Diplomatic career

-Rendel was His Britannic Majesty's Envoy Extraordinary and Minister Plenipotentiary to Bulgaria, but the United Kingdom broke off diplomatic relations as the country became under the control of the Nazis.
+Rendel was His Britannic Majesty's Envoy Extraordinary and Minister Plenipotentiary to Bulgaria, but the United Kingdom broke off diplomatic relations as the country joined the Tripartite Pact and thus became a close ally of the Nazis.
 It fell to Rendel to take his staff of 50 by train to Istanbul, Turkey.
 His party was caught in a huge bomb explosion at the Pera Palace Hotel.
 Rendel was upstairs when the bomb in the baggage room exploded with devastating consequences.
 His daughter Ann, then 21 and acting as Legation Hostess, was knocked down and slightly injured.
 In all, there were four deaths and 30 injured.
 It was later claimed by the Germans that various bombs had been placed in the Legation's luggage before it had left Sofia.

 In 1941, he was appointed Envoy Extraordinary and Minister Plenipotentiary to the Kingdom of Yugoslavia, a post held until 1943.
 He was knighted in the latter year and served as Ambassador to Belgium between 1947 and 1950.

 Rendel headed a commission in 1953 to recommend further changes in the constitutional system that helped created the Constitution of Singapore under the Singapore Colony Order in Council 1955.

 Rendel also served on various United Nations committees.
 Though officially retired, he continued to be employed by the Foreign Office until 1964.

-Personal
+Personal life

 Rendel had two sons and two daughters with his wife Geraldine.
 His wife died in 1965.